UWB-ACM/CTCI/2020-02-Spring/3_trees/README.md

 ##### Algorithm Overview

+Recall the invariants of a binary search tree:

+* **Structural property**: a BST is a binary search tree

+* **Ordering propety**: For every node `X` in a BST:

+  * the key in `X` is greater than every key in the node's LEFT subtree
+  * the key in `X` is smaller than every key in the node's RIGHT subtree

+Also recall that the inorder traversal of a binary search tree is sorted in ascending order.

-The key idea behind this problem is using the properties of the inorder traversal of a binary search tree to identify the nodes that you must fix.
+The key idea behind this problem is understanding which invariant would be violated if a pair of the nodes were swapped.
+Additionally, you must also use the properties of the inorder traversal of a binary search tree to identify the nodes that you must fix.

 1. Create an inorder traversal of the tree.
 This will be an almost sorted list.
 2. Find two nodes in the almost sorted list that are not in sorted order.